-Severe Combined Immunodeficiency (SCID) Newborn Screening was added to the Recommended Uniform Screening Panel (RUSP) in May of 2010 following rigorous state based implementation programs in Massachusetts and Wisconsin.
+Severe Combined Immunodeficiency (SCID) Newborn Screening was added to the Recommended Uniform Screening Panel (RUSP) in May of 2010 following rigorous state-based implementation programs in Massachusetts and Wisconsin.
 SCID is a primary immune deficiency that is characterized by the lack of a functioning immune system.
-Newborns with SCID appear healthy, but remain extremely vulnerable to infection.
-Exposure to common infections or live vaccines is life threatening.
-SCID leads to death in infancy unless treatment, usually by stem cell trasnplantation, is provided.
+Newborns with SCID appear healthy but remain extremely vulnerable to infection.
+Exposure to common infections or live vaccines is life-threatening.
+SCID leads to death in infancy unless treatment, usually by stem cell transplantation, is provided.
 SCID affects approximately one in 58,000 live births and is treatable if detected early in life.

 SCID Quarterly Webinar

 NewSTEPs hosts a National SCID webinar every quarter.
 These webinars serve as a resource to the newborn screening and clinical communities, addressing challenges and successes faced throughout the newborn screening system.
 Please refer to the NewSTEPs listserv for reminders, agendas, and call-in information about these quarterly webinars.
 If you have ideas or suggestions for future webinars, please contact Ruthanne Sheller